satorici/satori-cli/src/satoricli/docs/language_settings.md

   name: "Siege - Load testing web servers"
   description: "Knowing how much traffic your web server can handle when under stress is essential for planning
                 future grow of your website or application.
-By using tool called siege, you can run a load test on your server and see how your system performs under different circumstances.
+By using tool called siege, you can run a load test on your server and see how your system performs under different circumstances."
-                You can use siege to evaluate the amount of data transferred, response time, transaction rate, throughput, concurrency and how many times the server returned responses.
-                The tool has three modes, in which it can operate – regression, internet simulation and brute force.
-                Siege must only be ran against servers you own or on such you have explicit permission to test. "
   mitigation: "Use an anti DDoS service such as CloudFlare to prevent network attacks"
   count: 100 # maximum amount of concurrent instances for a playbook
 install: